mendhak/mendhak.github.io/_posts/2021-04-02-raspberrypi-epaper-dashboard.md

 ### Image conversion and display

 The image is converted from the intermediate SVG to PNG, and then the `display.py` renders it to screen using the e-Paper libraries.
-It's slow, it takes about 30 seconds to write to screen.
+This used to take 30 seconds, but [recent improvements](https://github.com/waveshare/e-Paper/pull/104) have brought it down to just 3-5 seconds.

-It's possible to use the C libraries to make this process faster, but it requires writing and compiling the display binary yourself.
+It's possible to use the C libraries to make this process even faster, but it requires writing and compiling the display binary yourself.
 It could further be sped up by converting the PNG to a 1-bit BMP so that there's less data to send over the wire.
 The C way would take about 6-8 seconds.

 The reason for sticking with the Python way is that I've got a v1 Waveshare display, while most users have a v2 Waveshare display, and it's easier to cater to both this way.
 Curse of the early adopter!

+### Refreshing the screen at 2 AM

+The display by default does a 'partial' refresh every minute when displaying the new image.
+However, the [Waveshare documentation](https://www.waveshare.com/w/upload/7/74/7.5inch-e-paper-hat-user-manual-en.pdf) recommends refreshing the screen fully once every 24 hours.

+> We suggest you update e-Paper once every 24 hours or at least 10 days to update again.
+Otherwise, ghost of the last content may cannot [sic] be cleared

+To this effect, the screen goes fully blank at 2 AM for a minute, with the assumption that very few people will be awake to see it.

 ## Troubleshooting